Best Forex Brokers with Trading APIs for 2026

 Regulation: FCA, CySEC, ASIC, SCB

-Capital.com’s REST API is the simplest entry point on this list.
+Capital.com’s REST API is one of the more straightforward options for beginners.
 Minimum deposit is $20.
 Spreads are spread-only from 0.6 pips with no commission.
-There is no FIX or WebSocket streaming option, which limits the API’s usefulness for latency-sensitive work.
+Capital.com offers REST and WebSocket APIs.
+However, it does not provide a FIX API for retail clients.
 The platform’s built-in AI-powered analysis tools are designed for the platform interface rather than API consumers.

-For traders building their first live API connection with limited technical experience and a low capital commitment, Capital.com removes friction.
+For traders building their first live API connection with limited technical experience and a low capital commitment, Capital.com simplifies the setup process.
 It is not a destination for advanced algo strategies.

 Exness